jooy2/qsu/docs/src/ko/api/string.md

 Merges the given string argument with the first argument (the beginning of the URL), joining it so that the slash (`/`) symbol is correctly included.

-Dart accepts only one argument, organized as an List.
+In Dart, accepts only one argument, organized as an List.

 ### Parameters